Chapter 53 BWV 51 Jauchzet Gott in allen Landen

 The opening movement begins with a typically ‘masculine’ fanfare figure played, in octaves, on trumpet, strings and continuo.
 As early as bar 2 it diffuses into harmony, trumpet and first violins carrying the extrovert repeated-note idea, supported by the lower strings and a striding quaver continuo.

 Much use is made of both figurations to support the vocal line, itself less focussed in detailed motivic development than is usually the case.
-It contains much flowing, scalic movement serving joint functions: it conveys the joy of shouting God′s praises and demands of the musicians a virtuosity with which they may revel.
+Its flowing, scalic movements serve joint functions: it conveys the joy of shouting God′s praises and demands of the musicians a virtuosity with which they may revel.

 There is no obvious distinction between these two sections; the inevitable surging of the music simply transcends conventional boundaries.